cap-js/docs/node.js/cds-i18n.md

 ### `.labels` {.property}

-Provides access to the I18n bundle used for UI labels, such as `CreatedAt` or `CreatedBy`, referenced from respective [Fiori annotations](../guides/i18n#externalizing-texts-bundles).
-Translations are loaded from properties with base name `i18n`, like that in the [*bookshop* sample](https://github.com/sap-samples/cloud-cap-samples/tree/main/bookshop/_i18n): {.indent}
+The I18n bundle used for UI labels, such as `CreatedAt` or `CreatedBy`, referenced from respective [Fiori annotations](../guides/i18n#externalizing-texts-bundles).
+Translations are loaded from properties with base name `i18n`, like that in the [*bookstore* sample](https://github.com/sap-samples/cloud-cap-samples/tree/main/bookstore/_i18n): {.indent}

 ```zsh
 cap/samples/bookshop/